William Lloyd Garrison: Genius of Universal Emancipation

 In 1829, Garrison began writing for and became co-editor with Benjamin Lundy of the Quaker newspaper Genius of Universal Emancipation, published at that time in Baltimore, Maryland.
 With his experience as a printer and newspaper editor, Garrison changed the layout of the paper and handled other production issues.
 Lundy was freed to spend more time touring as an anti-slavery speaker.
 Garrison initially shared Lundy's gradualist views, but while working for the Genius, he became convinced of the need to demand immediate and complete emancipation.
 Lundy and Garrison continued to work together on the paper despite their differing views.
 Each signed his editorials.

-Garrison introduced "The Black List," a column devoted to printing short reports of "the barbarities of slavery – kidnappings, whippings, murders."
-For instance, Garrison reported that Francis Todd, a shipper from Garrison's home town of Newburyport, Massachusetts, was involved in the domestic slave trade, and that he had recently had slaves shipped from Baltimore to New Orleans in the coastwise trade on his ship the Francis.
+Garrison introduced "The Black List", a column devoted to printing short reports of "the barbarities of slavery – kidnappings, whippings, murders".
+For instance, Garrison reported that Francis Todd, a shipper from Garrison's hometown of Newburyport, Massachusetts, was involved in the domestic slave trade, and that he had recently had slaves shipped from Baltimore to New Orleans in the coastwise trade on his ship the Francis.
 (This was completely legal.
 An expanded domestic trade, "breeding" slaves in Maryland and Virginia for shipment south, replaced the importation of African slaves, prohibited in 1808; see Slavery in the United States#Slave trade.)

 Todd filed a suit for libel in Maryland against both Garrison and Lundy; he thought to gain support from pro-slavery courts.
-The state of Maryland also brought criminal charges against Garrison, quickly finding him guilty and ordering him to pay a fine of $50 and court costs.
-(Charges against Lundy were dropped because he had been traveling when the story was printed.)
+Garrison was found guilty and ordered to pay a fine of $50 and court costs; charges against Lundy were dropped because he had been traveling when the story was printed.
 Garrison refused to pay the fine and was sentenced to a jail term of six months.
 He was released after seven weeks when the anti-slavery philanthropist Arthur Tappan paid his fine.
 Garrison decided to leave Maryland, and he and Lundy amicably parted ways.